pteich/esphomekit/README.md

 **Commandline flags:**
 `-pin` the 8 digit pin for HomeKit
-`-config` path to config file with all you accessories
+`-config` path to config file with all you accessories (default: ./accessories.json) `-storage` path storage for HomeKit transport data (default: ./)
 `-logConsole` log in human readable format to console, otherwise json log is created
 `-logLevel` one of debug info or error - defaults to debug